Lenz-K/arm64-kvm-hello-world/README.md

 # About

-All code is compiled and tested on a Cortex-A72 (ARMv8-A) processor running Ubuntu 21.04 using GNU Make 4.3.
+All code was compiled and tested on a Cortex-A72 (ARMv8-A) processor running
+- Ubuntu 21.04 using GNU Make 4.3.
+(64 bit)
+- Ubuntu 23.10 (64 bit)
+- Raspberry Pi OS (October 10th 2023 Release) (64 bit)

 # Contents